THE RESTORATION AND TRANSFORMATION OF A "MUTT" ROD

 Here is another shot of the motor from the other side:

-MONDAY, SEPTEMBER 24, 2007: A rolling chassis!
-Just returned from Indiana, and spent some quality time with Mike Pranger (pictured below) at the Artisan Rod shop.
-Also spent time with Marcus Marquart finalizing the interior color choices and getting samples to Mike for paint matching purposes.
+A rolling chassis!
+Just returned from Indiana, and spent some quality time at the Artisan Rod shop.
+Also spent time with Marcus Marquart finalizing the interior color choices and getting samples to Artisans for paint matching purposes.
 Here is a picture of the current status of the car.
 The '32 Ford grill shell is close to proper positioning, but not yet bolted in place, as it is still being precisely fitted.
 The new steel firewall the shop fabricated is welded into place.
 The gas tank is mounted inside the body between what will be the seat and the trunk.
 We are also grateful to see that it is possible with the lower engine and the perfectly aligned grill shell that the half hood we had envisioned will be possible.
 The half hood would stretch from the cowl to the grill shell and will clear the carburetors only by a very slim margin.
 This wasn't possible with the original frame for a number of reasons.
 Also, the rear fenders have been temporarily removed to facilitate easier removal of the body from the frame.
-Please note that Mike will need to add steel to extend the windshield posts upward holding the windshield and also all the way across.
+Please note that Artisans will need to add steel to extend the windshield posts upward holding the windshield and also all the way across.
+The steelwork is first rate.
+We originally thought that we would end up with a transmission hump in the floor, due to channeling the body 4", but happily, the floor sits nice and flat.
+We also realized with the channeling that we can't use a conventional Model A seat frame.
+It would simply sit too high now, you would be looking over the windshield.
+Artisans advised that due to the safety of the gas tank, we should remove the lightweight tin Chuck had fabricated around the body's interior and replace it with heavy gauge steel.
+Here is a shot from over the passenger door:

 Another shot of the steel floor from the driver's door.
 You can see the tin Chuck had fabricated which needs to be removed.
 It starts to the left of the speaker hole at the edge of the door panels and wraps all the way around to other side and behind the seat.
 This will be replaced with heavy duty steel to create a more substantial barrier between the seat and the gas tank.